David Berg: Sexual abuse, antisemitism, and apocalyptic predictions

 Berg has been accused of leading a group which promoted assaults on children and sexual abuse of women and children for decades.
 Former members have told their stories in widely disseminated media reports, though official inquiries at the time found no evidence of child abuse.

 In a child custody case in the United Kingdom, Berg's granddaughter, Merry Berg, testified that Berg sexually molested her when she was a young teenager.

 The allegations of Berg's institutionalization of pedophilia and sexual abuse were also described in Not Without My Sister, an autobiographical recount of the sexual abuse of three sisters who eventually escaped The Family.

 Berg's Jewish ancestry notwithstanding — in 1745, one of his mother's forebears, Jewish by birth but a Christian convert, moved to the American colonies and lived as a Mennonite—David Berg was outspokenly antisemitic, believing that the Jews were responsible for the death of Jesus, as well as all persecution of Christians in the world.
 In support of his views of an international Jewish conspiracy, he cited the forged Protocols of the Elders of Zion, but disclaimed the label "antisemitic."

-Berg predicted that the state of California would be subject to a massive earthquake in 1969.
+Berg incorrectly predicted that the state of California would be subject to a massive earthquake in 1969.